devonorourke/guano/SEANsup/README.md

 **taxifying_blastout.R**
 R script which takes a fasta file of unknown taxonomic classification and assigns identity using Genbanks 'nr' database.

-**OTUidTaxaClassifications.csv**
-Table of the output of the **taxifying_blastout.R** script.
-Contains potential alignment matches which may improve upon the taxonomic resolution in the existing **BOLDonlyMinRead110.df.csv** file.
-Note that multiple hits may exist for a given OTU.

-**OTUlist.110minReads.txt**
-A single filed text file listing all OTUs present in the **min110OTUs.fa** file.
-Used for the subsequent BLAST search used in the **taxifying_blastout.R** script.

 **sean_amptk_pipeline.ipynb**
 A notebook explaining the methods and tools employed to process Illumina read data, cluster unique OTUs, and assigne taxonomic information to each OTU.
 The file contains explanations and motivations behind the entire workflow and includes links when possible to the programs used for each step.